r-surendiran/MSCA-31008-Data-Mining-Principles-Team-Project/README.md

 In this project our team applied the majority of algorithms we learned in the Data Mining class with Professor U. Pamuksuz.

 In our work we used **Starbucks App Customer Rewards Program dataset**, which simulated about 140000 transactions.
-This data allowed us to ask multiple buisness questions about Starbucks customers and transactions and answer them, using different techniques (below).
+This data allowed us to ask multiple business questions about Starbucks customers and transactions and answer them, using different techniques (below).

 Among them: